Transactions Intended to Evade Debt

 Elements and Conditions for Proving a Transaction Intended to Evade Debt

-In matters of debt evasion, enforceable instruments play a decisive role, and final financial judgments of the courts are also applicable.
+In matters of debt evasion, enforceable instruments play a decisive role, and final court judgments are also enforceable.
 Accordingly, ordinary documents or non-enforceable instruments do not, by themselves, establish debt evasion.
 Another essential requirement for establishing debt evasion is that the debtor intentionally and knowingly engages in sham transactions through legal means.

 As a result, the absence of a comprehensive and precise legal framework and the lack of enforceability of such transactions may cause the loss of rights of individuals who, without knowledge of the debtor’s intent, have entered into transactions in good faith.